ulakostenko/employees-app/README.md

     - All Employees
     - For Promotion
     - Salary over $1000
-- Add a new employee
+- Add a new employee with validation
+- Edit employee data:
+    - Name
+    - Salary
+    - Promotion checkbox
+- Delete employee with confirmation window
+- Data saving in LocalStorage (persists after page reload)

 ---

 © 2025 — Yulia Kostenko